 We as human beings need to allow ourselves time to rest both our physical bodies and our minds.
 We cannot constantly be “on” all of the time, rushing here and there and keeping busy 24/7.
 This, my friends, is what causes over-exhaustion and mental breakdowns.

-Thus, we all (including myself) need to realize that it’s perfectly okay to say no sometimes, or to even cancel plans if we aren’t in the right mindset.
+Thus, we all (including myself) need to realize that it’s perfectly okay to say no sometimes, or to even cancel plans last-minute if we aren’t in the right mindset.
 This doesn’t mean we’re being flaky or selfish, it means we’re properly taking care of ourselves and avoiding an explosion.

 There’s a reason that the hashtag #selfcareisntselfish is trending; it is currently creating a way of thinking that is vital to our mental well-being.
 We should never feel guilty about taking space or time to ourselves.
 Just think about it, if you drive your car around nonstop for hours or days on end, eventually you’re going to end up on the side of the road, completely out of gas and nowhere near a station.

 So, listen to yourself.
-If you’re beginning to feel overwhelmed, tired, anxious, sad, or any other not-so-great way, take a breather!
+If you’re beginning to feel overwhelmed, tired, anxious, sad, sick, or any other not-so-great way, take a breather!
 Your mental health comes before homework, schoolwork, friendships, relationships, and all other responsibilities.
 This is simply because an unhealthy head cannot do an effective job at school or at work.
 And, an overwhelmed mind will become a completely drained one if it continues to put loved ones strictly before itself.

 Self-care isn’t selfish.
 I will admit, I truly do struggle with this self-guilt thing myself, but making some of these subtle changes in my life has already lessened a bit of the weight.